zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 [APZ 88.10] (#apz88 .10) {#apz88 .10 .ref .apz} "O O, the grass of this jaan,
 Whether firewood is green, if it is taken or breats, or whiten or does If that ternaydha thus we areDefaults itself, dazzles.
-Something or does Think” “The Lord does not” “What causes it?” on oneself or oneself Because they have no idea.
+Something or does Think" "The Lord does not" "What causes it?" on oneself or oneself Because they have no idea.
 Epideralis (hereinafter 8 (ii) (iii) Must.)

 [APZ 88.11] (#apz88 .11) {#apz88 .11 .ref .apz} "As the presence of doctrines
 The clean editor group is clean, shy, is not a fear of being.
-The land resembles firewood is discreet at some time, and it is not for mutual sake.”
+The land resembles firewood is discreet at some time, and it is not for mutual sake."
 Not for the rejunction elsewhere.
 The locator looks zero.

 [APZ 88.12] (#apz88 .12) {#apz88 .12 .ref .apz} Hello Ananda Straistingly
 This was said unto the propyants.
-“Lord, the world is zero and the world is zero It is said.
-How much is the lotus said zero?”
-“Anandya, something himself By or upon itself or zero is therefore said that the world is zero.
+"Lord, the world is zero and the world is zero It is said.
+How much is the lotus said zero?"
+"Anandya, something himself By or upon itself or zero is therefore said that the world is zero.
 Ananda, what is zero by himself or on himself?
 Anandya by himself or on oneself or on the eye zero, the figure is zero, the chakhu consciousness,